Introduction to Digital Logic

 Table 1: Truth Table for the ATM Example

 A truth table is used to write a Boolean equation for a problem.
 All the combinations that yield an output of 1 are kept, and the equation is written.
 This is called a Sum of Products solution.
 Only the combinations that yield an output of 1 are kept because the Boolean equation intends to represent a quantitative function when the output will be true (when a fee is charged in the example of the ATM machine).
-The combinations that yield an output of 0 are discarded because there is no interest in when the result has a false value.
-The Boolean equation for the ATM example can be seen in Figure 13.
+The combinations that yield an output of 0 are discarded because they are not of interest in solving the problem.
+The Boolean equation for the ATM example can be seen in Equation 1.

-For each of the combinations (rows) resulting in true in Table 1, the terms of the Boolean equation are determined by multiplying the variables together (the AND operation).
+For each of the combinations (rows) in Table 1 resulting in "True", the terms of the Boolean equation are determined by multiplying the variables together (the AND operation).
 If an input is true, the variable can be used as-is; for an input that is false, the variable is inverted using the horizontal bar (the NOT operation).
 Since the output is true if any of the combinations are true, the equation is formed by using addition operations (the OR operation) on all the terms formed by the product of each combination.

 Karnaugh Maps (K-Maps)